Get your License with us !!!

 - Recreational diving and dive tables: dive planning

-After you completed the knowledge assessment, you go through the Confined Water Skills Preview.
-You’ll review the information about each skill, why it’s important, points to remember when performing the skill and a short video clip.
+After you complete the knowledge assessment, you go through the Confined Water Skills Preview.
+You review information about each skill, why it’s important, points to remember when performing the skill and a short video clip.
 Completing this section just before practicing is a great way to refresh your knowledge of how each skill is performed.

 Advanced Open Water Diver – Adventure Diver